girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Apriori Algorithm/README.md

 If number of occurance of an itemset is greater than or equal to this specified threshold, it is said to be occuring frequently.<br><br>

 <b>What does Apriori algorithm do?</b><br>
-Apriori algorithm discovers relation between different items in a dataset.It checks on which items together are forming strong association rules and hence can be called frequent itemsets.
-This result is useful for many real world problems including market basket analysis,health pattern identification, recommendation systems etc.<br><br>
+Apriori algorithm discovers relation between different items in a dataset.It checks on which items together are forming strong association rules and hence can be called frequent itemsets.<br><br>

+<b>Applications</b><br>

 <b>Important terms</b><br>
 There are a few terms that we have to be familiar with before proceeding to understand the algorithm.They are listed here:<br>